-When our cruise to Cork docks at the Port of Cobh, what you’ll notice first is that the port is one of the most picturesque you’ll encounter, which definitely sets the tone for delightful and fascinating Cork, Ireland shore excursions.
+When our cruise to Cork, Ireland docks at the Port of Cobh, what you’ll notice first is that the port is one of the most picturesque you’ll encounter, which definitely sets the tone for delightful and fascinating Cork, Ireland shore excursions.

 Among the most delightful Cork, Ireland cruise excursions are those that hit the high spots of Irish history and culture.
 A visit to the charming port village of Kinsale, one of the oldest Irish towns, nicely fits the bill.
 Stroll the harbor area and be impressed by the number of yachts moored there.
 Shop for traditional Irish goods, like Waterford crystal, Donegal tweeds, local artwork, handicrafts, and, of course, savor typical Irish pub fare.